jacekczerwonka/azure-docs/articles/iot-central/howto-connect-windowsiotcore.md

 ## Next steps

-Now that you've learned how to connect a Raspberry Pi to your Azure IoT Central application, the suggested next step is to learn how to [set up a custom device template](howto-set-up-template.md) for your own IoT device.
+Now that you've learned how to connect a Windows IoT Core device to your Azure IoT Central application, the suggested next step is to learn how to [set up a custom device template](howto-set-up-template.md) for your own IoT device.